vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 This is only relevant for single-file components.
 It does _not_ require that the [`scoped` attribute](https://vue-loader.vuejs.org/en/features/scoped-css.html) be used.
 Scoping could be through [CSS modules](https://vue-loader.vuejs.org/en/features/css-modules.html), a class-based strategy such as [BEM](http://getbem.com/), or another library/convention.

 **Component libraries should prefer a class-based strategy, instead of using the `scoped` attribute.**

+This makes overriding internal styles easier, with human-readable class names that don't have too high specificity, but are still very unlikely to result in a conflict.

 {% raw %}
 <details>